 Breast Implants: Saline vs. Silicone

-Saline and silicone implants are both made of the same material on the outside.
+Saline breast implants and silicone implants are both made of the same material on the outside – an outer silicone shell.
 They each have an outer shell composed of durable silicone.
 The filling is where these two implant types differ.
-Saline implants are filled with a sterile saltwater solution.
+Saline breast implants are filled with a sterile saltwater solution.
 The benefit to this is that they are filled after being placed in the breast.
 This means slightly smaller incisions, and thereby, smaller scars.
-Silicone implants, on the other hand, are pre-filled with a silicone gel.
+Silicone breast implants, on the other hand, are pre-filled with a silicone gel.
 This gel resembles the consistency of human fat, resulting in a breast implant that feels more natural.
-Saline implants are also less expensive than silicone implants.
+Saline implants are also less expensive than silicone gel implants.

 What Will the Results Look Like?

 The type of implants you choose can impact your final results based on their materials.
 While saline implants offer a more flexible surgery, they tend to feel less natural than silicone implants.
 Furthermore, some patients experience a “ripple” appearance on the breasts, which may give away the presence of breast implants.
-With silicone implants, patients can expect results that look and feel much more like natural breast tissue.
+With silicone gel breast implants, patients can expect results that look and feel much more like natural breast tissue.
+However, your results are highly dependent on the skill and careful planning of your board-certified plastic surgeon.

 What About Breast Implant Ruptures?